IRTF-HRPC/draft-guidelines/draft-guidelines.md

 ## Censorship resistance

 Question(s):
 Can your protocol contribute to filtering?
 Could it be implemented to censor data or services?
 Could it be designed to ensure this doesn't happen?
 Does your protocol make it apparent or transparent when access to a resource is restricted and the reasons why it is restricted?
-Does your protocol introduce new identifiers or reuse existing identifiers (e.g., MAC addresses) that might be associated with persons or content?
+Does your protocol introduce new identifiers or reuse existing identifiers that might be associated with content?

 Explanation:
 Governments and service providers block or filter content or traffic, often without the knowledge of end-users. {{RFC7754}} See {{draft-irtf-pearg-censorship}} for a survey of censorship techniques employed across the world, which lays out protocol properties that have been exploited to censor access to information.
 Censorship resistance refers to the methods and measures to prevent Internet censorship.